slevithan/oniguruma-to-es/README.md

 ### `toDetails`

-Transpiles an Oniguruma pattern to the parts needed to construct a JavaScript `RegExp`.
+Accepts an Oniguruma pattern and returns the details needed to construct an equivalent JavaScript `RegExp`.

 ```ts
 function toDetails(